-- 11. Legacy planning for the Global Polio Eradication Initiative will have two main goals: to mainstream into existing public health programmes the poliomyelitis-related work on routine immunization activities, disease surveillance and response, and stockpiling and containment; and to ensure that the knowledge, capacities, processes and assets created by the programme will continue to be of broader benefit to other public health programmes.
-In 2013, an extensive consultation process on legacy planning will begin with Member States, stakeholders, donors, and implementing partners.
-The outcomes of this consultative process will be brought to the Health Assembly through the regional committees.
-The draft global action plan to minimize poliovirus facility-associated risk after eradication of wild polioviruses and cessation of routine oral poliovirus vaccine use will be revised and finalized by 2014 in the context of the new strategic plan. - 12.
-The budget for the polio eradication and endgame strategic plan 2013-2018 is US\$ 5500 million, with costs peaking at US\$ 1100 million in 2014 then declining annually to US\$ 773 million in 2018.
-The greatest expenditure concerns supplementary and other immunization activities, including the introduction of inactivated poliovirus vaccine (44% of the total budget), followed by core functions and infrastructure (36%), surveillance and outbreak response capacity (18%) and containment and certification activities (2%).
+- 12. Legacy planning for the Global Polio Eradication Initiative will have three main goals: - (1) to mainstream into existing public health programmes the poliomyelitis-related work on routine immunization activities, disease surveillance and response, and stockpiling and containment: - (2) to ensure that the knowledge and lessons learnt by the programme in identifying and reaching marginalized children and populations with basic health interventions will inform other public health programmes; and - (3) to transfer the relevant capacities, processes and assets that the programme has created, for the benefit of other health priorities, as the Global Polio Eradication Initiative comes to completion, and eventually closure. - 13.
+In 2013, a consultation process on legacy planning will begin with stakeholders, donors, other health initiatives and implementing partners in order to provide input for a discussion paper for Member States to review at regional committees.
+The outcomes of this consultative process will be brought to the Health Assembly for consideration in 2014, through the regional committees.
+An independent evaluation of the human resource infrastructure funded by the Global Polio Eradication Initiative will be undertaken to inform long-term planning.1 - 14.
+The budget for the polio eradication and endgame strategic plan 2013-2018 is US\$ 5525 million, with costs peaking at US\$ 1054 million in 2013 then declining annually to US\$ 760 million in 2018.
+The greatest expenditure concerns supplementary and other immunization activities, including the introduction of inactivated poliovirus vaccine (47% of the total budget), followed by core functions and infrastructure (36%), surveillance and outbreak response capacity (16%) and containment and certification activities (1%).
 Maintaining the current annual levels of international contributions and national expenditures on poliomyelitis eradication would secure about US\$ 3100 million of the overall budget.
 A cross-agency resource mobilization task force has been established to develop and implement a financing plan to maintain current financing and tackle the residual financing gap.
-The most urgent priority is to close the financing gap for eradication activities through to the end of 2013.
-As at 14 November 2012 the gap was US\$ 700 million, against which firm prospects totalled about US\$ 500 million.
+The most urgent priority is to close the financing shortfall for eradication activities through to the end of 2013.
+As at 14 February 2013 the gap was US\$ 660 million, against which firm prospects totalled about US\$ 520 million.

-ACTION BY THE EXECUTIVE BOARD
+ACTION BY THE HEALTH ASSEMBLY

-13. The Board is invited to note the report.
+15. The Health Assembly is invited to note the report.